-road marking means a word, figure, symbol, mark, line, raised marker or stud, or something else, on the surface of a road to direct or warn traffic, but does not include a painted island.
+road marking means a word, figure, symbol, mark, line, pavement marker, or something else, on the surface of a road to direct or warn traffic, but does not include a painted island.

 road-related area see section 13.

 road user see section 14.